sandman-92/airflow-infrastructure/.junie/guidelines.md

 * [ ] `test_*.py` exists in `dag_tests/` for every DAG
 * [ ] Code passes `black`, `flake8`, and `isort`
 * [ ] All tests pass via `pytest`
-* [ ] Developed and tested within WSL environment using Poetry